 Ms. Wylie is the founder ofBloomers Island, the brand that promotes a healthy lifestyle for children with the help of a colorful cast of garden characters called the Bloomers.
-Ms. Wylie has designed and invented innovative, licensed gardening products, including VeggiePOP!'s which have been sold in over five-thousand stores in North America.
-Bloomers started in the schools where she and her team worked with thousands of children in Southern California.
+Ms. Wylie has designed and invented innovative, licensed gardening products, including SeedPops that have been sold in over five-thousand stores in North America.
+Bloomers started in the schools where she and her team worked with thousands of children in North and South America.

 The first book in her "Bloomers Island" book series, published by Rodale Kids, an imprint of Random House Children's Books, was released in January 2018.
-Two more books were released in April 2018, and two more in May.
+Four more books in the Bloomers Island series have been subsequently released.

 As a hobby, Ms. Wylie is a painter and her paintings and prints are included in many collections.
 She also enjoys sports, gardening, and communing with nature.